CodeExplode/Image-Tagger/README.md

 Not Implemented:
 * Removing images from the current batch
+* Removing images from the database (can be done manually with a text editor)
 * WebP support, GIF playback
-* A visualization of training regions or a visual tool to select them
+* A visual tool to select training regions